This Old Box

 Matthew 11:28: “Come unto me, all ye that labour and are heavy laden, and I will give you rest.”

-No matter where you are at in life, involved in the deepest darkest sin.
-You may feel like you have no hope.
-But my God is a God of hope, a mighty God and he will deliver you from all your sin if you would only come repent and turn from your sins.
+It doesn’t matter where you are in life or what sins you are entangled in.
+You may feel like you have no hope, but God is a mighty God of hope who will deliver you if you repent and turn from your sins.